 SmartScout jumped on the podcast trend in 2021, and with a growing community, we see podcasting as a part of our normal conversation and engagement with our audience. - Scott Needham

 Social shopping is making purchases over a social media channel such as Facebook or Instagram.
-70% of shopping enthusiasts turn to Instagram for product discovery.
-55 percent of people have made a purchase through a social media channel, such as Facebook, Instagram, or Pinterest, solidifying an upward trend in social shopping for 2021.
+About 70% of shopping enthusiasts turn to Instagram for product discovery.
+About 55 percent of people have made a purchase through a social media channel, such as Facebook, Instagram, or Pinterest, solidifying an upward trend in social shopping for 2021.

 Instagram offers a user-friendly and visually appealing experience in which potential buyers can buy directly in the app.
 Similarly, Facebook navigates social shopping through its shop's features, allowing brands to navigate entire stores from the purchase experience, to customer interactions and shipping.